htz0598/STAE-Net/README.md

-# STAE-Net: Structural–Temporal Autoencoder Network for Wireless Intrusion Detection
+# STAE-Net: Structural–Temporal Autoencoder Network for Network Traffic Anomaly Detection

-This repository provides a complete implementation of **STAE-Net**, a structural–temporal autoencoder framework for wireless intrusion detection.
+This repository provides a complete implementation of **STAE-Net**, a structural–temporal autoencoder framework for network traffic anomaly detection.
 The pipeline is designed for the **AWID3** dataset and includes:

 - Sequential AWID3 data loading & Normal-only constrained splitting